 - Fire set out of anger or in response to a family problem.

-- FireFactor – a prevention program designed for 6th graders that is presented in local area schools
+- FireFactor: a prevention program designed for 6th graders in local schools (see School Programs)

 Three Ways to Make a Referral